 What we know about Selling Sunset season 4

-Netflix may have only released Selling Sunset’s third season just last week, but many fans have already binged the whole thing and are ready for more!

-A whole lot of drama went down during the latest season, from Christine Quinn’s wedding to Crishell and Justin’s divorce, so there’s bound to be a fair amount of fall-out to explore in season four (if Netflix decides to renew the realtor reality hit).
+From Christine Quinn’s dramatic wedding to Chrishell and Justin’s divorce, there’s a lot of questions that need answering.

-How will Crishell tackle single life?
-And will we finally get to see more of Heather Rae Young’s fiancé Tarek El Moussa?
+Netflix haven’t yet confirmed either way whether the series will continue, but based on the success of seasons one, two and three, we can’t see them turning this one down.

+Now Chrishell is single, how will she tackle her very different life?
+Heather Rae Young just got engaged to Tarek El Moussa – will we see their wedding?
 Will there be any more “amped up” storylines to come that have us questioning whether Selling Sunset is real or scripted?

-There are so many questions we need a fourth season to answer so fingers crossed Selling Sunset returns to our screens soon – here’s everything we know so far.
+And we could be missing some key figures as reportedly Brett Oppenheim has quit the brokerage, Christine might be leaving too, and Maya hinted we’ve seen the end of her time on the show.

 *Selling Sunset spoilers to follow*